 The meaning of your daughter’s name can also become either an obstacle or a blessing.
 How many times do people ask each other what their names imply?
 Can you guarantee that your daughter won’t feel embarrassed sharing about hers?
 Names may have different connotations in different languages, so do some thorough research first.

 Meanings can also be a source of inspiration.
 If you want your daughter’s name to convey ‘beauty’ or ‘grace’, an online search will give you many options to consider.

 Tip 5 – Say it Out Loud

 Before you write the name – or names – down to register the birth, did you say them out loud, along with her surname?
 Firstly, there should be a good flow of rhythm when you say the whole name.
 This prevents it from seeming disjointed.

 In addition, you want the names to be easy to pronounce.
 It can become rather irritating when new acquaintances, teachers, or future bosses can’t say a name correctly.
 And you don’t want your daughter to have to correct people throughout her life.
 A handy method here is to say the name out loud to a friend in a noisy pub.
 If they get it easily, it’s a safe and practical choice.

 As a father, you have the chance to bless your daughter and give her a headstart in life from the very beginning.
-You can see from these tips how many factors play a role when picking a name.
+You can see from these tips how many factors play a role when you choose your daughter’s name.
 Rather take your time, get it right and you’ll make sure she has one less thing she has to worry about in life.
 That’s our job as dads, right?